aarvmankodi/Smart_Security/README.md

 Add this modek to the root directory of the project

-Run the code and install any dependencies necessary (Tensorflow required python version 3.11)
+Run the code and install any dependencies necessary <br>
+(Tensorflow required python version 3.11)

+The trained model's files and data will be stored in the 'datas' folder <br>

+The de folder includes 3 folders for 1 person's photoes each.<br>

+(Code to capture new images to store in these folders is given at end of charm.ipynb)